munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-At least the declaration is simple:
+At least the declaration is simple.

 ^code table-delete-h (1 before, 2 after)